Potvorice

 Potvorice (Patvaróc) is a village and municipality in Nové Mesto nad Váhom District in the Trenčín Region of western Slovakia.

 History

 In historical records the village was first mentioned in 1263.
 Before the establishment of independent Czechoslovakia in 1918, Potvorice was part of Nyitra County within the Kingdom of Hungary.
 From 1939 to 1945, it was part of the Slovak Republic.

-Geography

-The municipality lies at an altitude of 177 m and covers an area of 4.045 km2.
-It has a population of about 561 people.
+Population